-All Stinson Air premium ducted reverse cycle systems have a Purtech triple layered electrostatic filter installed as standard.
+All Stinson Air and Solar premium ducted reverse cycle systems have a Purtech triple layered electrostatic filter installed as standard.
 These filters catch up to 30% more dust particles than standard single layered filters.
 The Daikin range of wall mounted split systems and air purifiers are the only systems endorsed by the National Asthma Council of Australia.
 Their excellent multiple air filtration systems are fantastic at expelling microscopic dust particles and odours and deactivating air borne bacteria and viruses.

 Wall mounted split systems can be installed almost anywhere with no need for ductwork.
 They provide air conditioning to a single zone and are available in cooling only or reverse cycle.
 We select a system to suit your room size and décor.
 We would love to show you our range of awesome options including very sleek designs to compliment the coolest interiors.
 We can also recommend WiFi enabled systems controllable from anywhere.
 Find out more about split system air conditioning here.

-The team at Stinson Air can show you lots of other options as part of our complimentary air conditioning design consultation.
+The team at Stinson Air and Solar can show you lots of other options as part of our complimentary air conditioning design consultation.
 These include: evaporative air conditioning, ceiling cassettes, floor mounted split systems, mini bulkhead ducted systems, air purifiers, commercial ventilation systems and many more.
 Contact us to discuss your options.

 Multi head split systems provide air conditioning in multiple zones, without the need for ceiling space and ductwork.
 Domestic and light commercial settings can have up to 9 indoor units connected to one outdoor unit.
 High end residential and commercial VRV applications can have up to 64 indoor units per outdoor unit.
 These economical systems save space and improve outdoor aesthetics.
 Customise your indoor units to suit; for example a quiet low capacity unit for a small bedroom and a higher capacity unit for a living room.
 Choose from a range of indoor units: high wall split, floor splits, ceiling cassettes, ducted, mini bulkhead ducted and more